 How to Make an Appointment

-When you contact us with a new problem, we will arrange for a GP to call you back to discuss the best way we can help you.
+When you contact us with a new problem, we will arrange for a clinician to call you back to discuss the best way we can help you.

 Face-to-face appointments to see our nursing team can be made by speaking to a member of the reception team.

 Appointments may be booked in several ways: